Neosofia/corporate/website/qms/procedures/IT-245-SystemBackupandRecovery.md

 # System Backup and Recovery SOP

+Test edit to see how easy it is to include other files in this edit

 ## Purpose

 Establish a systematic approach to data backup and recovery to prevent loss, enable rapid restoration and maintain data integrity for all Neosofia IT systems.